egonw/create-bridgedb-metabolites/README.md

 Create BridgeDB Identity Mapping files for HMDB
 ===============================================

-This groovy script is loosly build on code developed by Martina Kutmon [1] and creates a Derby file for BridgeDB [2] for use in PathVisio, etc.
+This groovy script creates a Derby file for BridgeDB [1] for use in PathVisio, etc.

-The script has been tested with HMDB 3.6 [3], ChEBI 138, and Wikidata from April 2016.
+The script has been tested with HMDB 3.6 [2], ChEBI 150, and Wikidata from June 2016.

 I'm indebted to all that worked on identifier mappings in these projects: